Ivan Delgadillo

 Economics, Finance - Student

 Ivan Delgadillo is a Volunteer every day – in name and in action.
-While managing a double major in economics and finance, the junior from Winchester, Tennessee, also lends his time to create an inclusive environment on campus and in the community.
+While managing a double major in economics and finance, the junior from Winchester, Tennessee, also lends his time to create a welcoming environment on campus and in the community.

 “I came to the University of Tennessee to be a Volunteer,” Delgadillo says.

-In the Haslam College of Business, Delgadillo is a Diversity Advancement Program (DAP) Advocate, working with the Office of Access and Community Connections.
-DAP is a selective program that provides students with the opportunity to hone their leadership and interpersonal skills while expanding their personal network and advancing diversity initiatives in Haslam.
-As a DAP Advocate, Delgadillo represents the Office of Access and Community Connections at engagement fairs, school and corporate visits and workshops.
+In the Haslam College of Business, Delgadillo is a Community Advancement Program Advocate (CAP) Advocate, working with the Office of Access and Community Connections.
+CAP is a selective program that provides students with the opportunity to hone their leadership and interpersonal skills while expanding their personal network at Haslam.
+As a CAP Advocate, Delgadillo represents the Office of Access and Community Connections at engagement fairs, school and corporate visits and workshops.

 “The Office of Access and Community Connections is the most welcoming office on campus,” he Delgadillo.
 “It has a very friendly community.”